San Antonio Paraquat Lawsuit Attorney

 The paraquat lawsuits claim that the herbicides had design and marketing defects.
 The lawsuits have also used other grounds, such as negligence and breach of warranty.
 Negligence is the argument that the manufacturing company failed to act with reasonable care to protect its consumers, such as by skipping necessary safety tests.
 A breach of warranty is the failure to fulfill a promise given to consumers.
 Ongoing paraquat lawsuits are still in their early stages; no settlement has yet been reached.

 Contact a San Antonio Paraquat Lawsuit Attorney Today

 If you have been diagnosed with Parkinson’s disease as someone who has been exposed to an herbicide with paraquat, don’t hesitate to contact Hill Law Firm for a free case consultation.
-Our personal injury lawyers in San Antonio can carefully review your case to let you know if it has merit.
+Consult with the best personal injury attorneys in San Antonio who can carefully review your case to let you know if it has merit.
 If so, we may offer to represent you in the fight for justice and financial compensation from an herbicide manufacturer.
 Call (210) 960-3939 or contact us online today to request a free paraquat case review.